-The transportation of goods through marine channels is a complex and risky process that depends on both man-made and natural situations.
+The transportation of goods through marine channel is a complex and risky process that depends on both man-made and natural situations.
 Hence, it is important to take appropriate marine insurance to cover the risks associated with the goods that get transported through this medium.

 What is Marine Insurance?

-Marine insurance covers the risks of ship owners, cargo owners, terminal handlers and various intermediaries in the shipping business.
+Marine insurance covers the risks faced by ship owners, cargo owners, terminal handlers and various intermediaries in the shipping business.
 Looking at various conditions that can affect your cargo, including weather conditions, pirates, navigation problem, it is recommended that you avail an appropriate insurance as per the nature of your business and the risks associated with business operations.